JhonatanMedeiros/webview-angular-electron/README.md

 # 🤝 Contribute

-If you are interested in participating in joint development, PR and Forks are welcome!
+If you are interested in participating joint development, PR and Forks are welcome!
+Read up on our guidelines for [contributing][contributing].

 ## 📜 License

-[MIT](https://github.com/JhonatanMedeiros/webview-angular-electron/blob/master/LICENSE) Copyright (c) 2020 - Jhonatan Hardt de Medeiros
+[MIT][license] Copyright (c) 2020 - Jhonatan Hardt de Medeiros

 [license-badge]: https://img.shields.io/badge/license-Apache2-blue.svg?style=style=flat-square